Seasonal Planning for France Travel

 Events in Winter

-Epiphany/ Feast of the Kings.
-A national holiday held annually on January 6 marks the twelfth day of Christmas.
-It is customary to serve a special cake known as une galette de rois, which contains a porcelain figure inside.
+Epiphany/ Feast of the Kings, Nationwide (January 6).
+A national holiday held annually marks the 12th day of Christmas.
+It's customary to serve a special cake, une galette de rois, with a porcelain figure inside.
 Whoever receives the figure in their slice is named king for the day.

-La Grande Odyssée Savoie Mont Blanc.
+La Grande Odyssée Savoie Mont Blanc (February).
 A challenging international sled dog race for 11 days throughout Savoie and Haute Savoie opens with various events, including fireworks, igloo building, and snowshoeing.

 Le Carnaval.
 Held 40 days before Easter on the liturgical calendar, France's Carnival celebrations occur sometime between January and April but often fall in February.
-The Nice Carnaval attracts over one million visitors to the French Riviera and is arguably one of the most famous events in the world, lasting for two weeks.
+The Nice Carnaval, lasting two weeks, attracts over one million visitors to the French Riviera and is arguably one of the most famous events in the world.